julien-boudry/Condorcet/Docs/VotingMethods.md

 ### Implementation Comments<!-- {docsify-ignore} -->
 In case of tie into the first rank.
 All non-commissioned candidates earn points, but only a fraction.
 But not 1 point, the result of this computation: 1/(candidate-in-rank).
 For example: ```A = B > C```
-A/B earn each 0.5 points
+A/B each earn 0.5 points

-Method is trying to keep only two candidates for the next round.
+The method tries to keep only two candidates for the next round.
 But that may be more in the event of a perfect tie.

 ### Code example<!-- {docsify-ignore} -->
 ```php